cmc-aau/mfd_metadata/README.md

 # mfd_metadata

 ## Intro
 Many sources of samples contributed to the Microflora Danica collection.
-This work orgnaises the received metadata from the various subprojects in a standardised way and prepares the (semi-)automated request for the missing information.
+This work orgnises the received metadata from the various subprojects in a standardised way and prepares the (semi-)automated request for the missing information.

+The final structure uses a "mfd_project" table listing the subprojects with summary info (e.g. description, people involved, etc.) and links to the location of the per-subproject "mfd_subproject" tables.
+Those tables list all data tables linked to the subproject.
+There are three types of tables associated to each subproject:
+- main: info about the minimal metadata variables (in the mfd_report script this is governed by the variable "minimal_indices");
+- mapping: sample-by-sample matching of the MfD ID with the naming scheme from the project partner (if present);
+- table\<N\>: all the other tables containing furhter metadata (e.g. vegetation coverage, land usage, etc.).
+In this case the variable might not be intuitive and it is mandatory for each table to have two sheets.
+The first sheet (called "variables") contains the data proper, whilst the second one (called "description") contains a verbose description of the variables.

 ![alt_text](/data/images/mfd_files_organization.png)